JakobBergG/Dataproject_GBM/README.md

   <p align="center">
   <img src="readme_images/rad_near_far_tumor.png" width=50% />
   </p>
 _Example of recurrence types.
-Red area is the original tumor while the green area is the recurrence.
-The left image shows local recurrence while right image shows a distant recurrence._
+The red area is the original tumor while the green area is the recurrence.
+The left image shows local recurrence while the right image shows a distant recurrence._

 **Gross tumor volume segmentation with nnUNet**